outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

-  - example of deriving solutions
+  - example of deriving solutions (from https://www.quantamagazine.org/mathematicians-inch-closer-to-matrix-multiplication-goal-20210323/)

-    - original solution (apply method to smaller matrices) applies
+    - original solution (apply method to smaller matrices) applies:
       - core structures:
         - meta (matrix of matrices)
         - subset (sub-matrices)